Get in touch

 There is no single ideal stand-off distance, instead, this is determined by a number of factors such as the type of threat, the construction of the building, land ownership parameters and the desired level of protection.
 For instance, when assessing a military base, the main gate or entrance may be 50m(+) away from the main infrastructure being secured.
 In this instance, creating a stand-off distance is not a problem.
 When looking at an alternative scenario in the middle of a city centre where a high-profile financial asset is situated on a piece of land with only one meter between the asset and the asset’s perimeter, stand-off creation is not possible.
 Secure measures chosen in this scenario would need to dead-stop a vehicle at the perimeter to avoid the hostile vehicle from entering the heart of the building itself and detonating an IED.

 The diagram below illustrates the concept of creating a stand-off zone between a threat and an asset.

 In recent years, a new threat has emerged – ‘vehicle as a weapon’ attacks.
 This rise has been witnessed in the tragic events at Nice, attacks carried out on both Westminster and London Bridge, Berlin and many more European cities.

 This is in part due to the difficulty in obtaining the materials needed to assemble an IED and the ease at which large vehicles can be hired by individuals.

-Whereas VBIED attacks target critical national infrastructure and high-profile sites/areas, vehicle as a weapon attacks directly target crowds of people within busy public realm and using infrastructure such as bridges and main tourist promenades.
+Whereas VBIED attacks target critical national infrastructure and high-profile sites/areas, vehicle-as-a-weapon attacks directly target crowds of people within the busy public realm and using infrastructure such as bridges and main tourist promenades.

 Since the attacks in the UK, the British government has released guidelines for goods vehicle operators and drivers to help guard against VAW.